Up and Vanished: Reception

 From its first publication, Up and Vanished has been met with mixed reactions.
 Listeners either supported Lindsey's quest for answers, while some believed he was opening up old wounds.
-Many also attributed the case being solved to the podcast.
+One person attributed the case being solved to the podcast.

 In 2017, the Up and Vanished podcast won a Webby Award in the Podcasts & Digital Audio category for Documentaries.
 In 2019, the show won Best Crime Podcast at the iHeartRadio Podcast Awards.

 Adaptations

 Television

 In 2018, true crime network Oxygen announced that they would premiere a television special based on the podcast.
+On January 9, 2020, it was announced that the series would premiere on February 15, 2020.

 At just over an hour long, this television special focused on investigating the crime and the two parties that confessed to the crime.
 Lindsey and his team set out to interview people in the community, which included Tara Grinstead's friends and people in law enforcement.
 The show mixed actual photos and videos from the investigation and dramatized reenactments to tell the story that the podcast did.
 A great deal of the show was dedicated to investigating Bo Dukes and Ryan Duke.

-On January 9, 2020, it was announced that the series would premiere on February 15, 2020.